gecko984/supervenn/README.md

 <img src="https://i.imgur.com/tZN8QAb.png" width=600>

 _Thanks to [u/aboutscientific](https://www.reddit.com/user/aboutscientific/) for the link._

-### Plans for future releases
-- Tuning of the randomized algorithm for more optimal results (experiments are underway).
-- Implement some way to inspect individual intersections (probably label them with alphabetic codes like columns in Excel tables, and `supervenn` function returns a dict with these codes as keys and intersection sets as values).
-- Tests for the `_plots` module.
-- Web-based app for non-pythonistas.

 ### Credits
 This package was created and is maintained by [Fedor Indukaev](https://www.linkedin.com/in/fedor-indukaev-4a52961b/).